• shoal •

-Notes: As the Word History will show, the good doctor is offering two words for the price of one today—call it our summer clearance sale.
+Notes: As the Word History will show, the good doctor is offering two words for the price of one today—call it our spring clearance sale.
 The first word has a (rarely used) adjective, shoaly, that describes a stretch of water with lots of sandbars or shallows.
 This, of course, opens the door for shoaliness, which brings tears to my young spellchecker's eyes.

 In Play: It is more common these days to refer to a group of fish as a "school" of fish than a "shoal" of fish, but both words have been used in this same sense for more than 500 years: "Wade Rivers likes to fish the shoals of mullet that swarm around a shoal 50 yards off the beach."
 Since shallow spots are threats to all forms of boating, we are allowed metaphorical extensions like this: "May Day seems to run aground on all the shoals of life."